drfloob/_tree/README.md

 ## Purpose:

 > "Computing's core challenge is how not to make a mess of it."
-> *--Edsger W. Dijkstra, [EWD1243][EWD1243]*
+> *--Edsger W. Dijkstra, [EWD1243][]*

 This library provides a standalone tree model implementation as well as a pluggable tree behavior for your own data structures.
 It does this without maintaining any internal state.
-This has a number of
+This design choice has a number of benefits:
-benefits:

  * all state can be managed directly by *your* application
  * all functions are [referentially transparent][REFTRAN]